giannisyp/giannis-fastAPI/README.md

 ## 4) Vote route

-This route is about likes or vote system and this route contain code for upvote or back vote there is not logic about down vote
+This route is about the votes system and contains code for upvote or back-vote there is no logic about down vote

 ## How to run locally